SymfonyCasts/symfony7/sfcasts/outline.md

 - Create `iss_location_cache_ttl` param in `services.yaml`?
 - Let's see how we can inject parameters in services
+- Yes, we already know we can easily get it with `getParameter('iss_location_cache_ttl')` in a controller:
+- Let's dump this instead to see it works too
-- Yes, we already know we can easily get it with `getParameter('iss_location_cache_ttl')` in a controller, but let's try to autowire it in the `homepage()` - that's how you will do it in a service's constructors
+- But how we can **inject** it in the `homepage()` - that's how you will do it in a service's constructors
+- Let's just try to add it as an argument
 - Update the page to see an error about Symfony cannot autowire that arg
 - Fix with the `Autowire` attribute
 - Dump the value